TakumaKawahara/ML-StudyGroup/README.md

 Jupyter Notebook

 >**Schedule**
-12. Apr.
-2018 (Thu.):
+12.Apr.2018(Thu.)
  Introduction of Maltivariable regression.
  How to use Python.